AndreansxTech/pirate-cipher/README.md

-# Pirate Cipher - P2P Encrypted Chat
+# My simple Neo P2P Chat
+# ❗Im sorry for this but please note that the github pages deployment is not functional❗

 ## You can test it by opening two browser windows and connecting to the same room !